thebenVar/unknown/web-app/README.md

 For enhanced AI responses, you can add your own API key:

 1. Click the **Settings icon** (⚙️) in the top-right corner
-2. Select your LLM provider (OpenAI or Anthropic)
+2. Select your LLM provider (OpenAI or Gemini)
 3. Enter your API key
 4. Click "Validate & Save"